preyneyv/league-vcs/README.md

 ![Main Screenshot](https://github.com/preyneyv/league-vcs/raw/master/images/patch-list.png)

-**NOTE:** Currently in beta, prone to spontaneous explosions.
+**NOTE:** Currently in beta, prone to spontaneous combustion.
 Do not use for any production-level projects.
 It *should* work but that doesn't mean it *will*.

 ### Features